tcrayford/clojure-refactoring/README.markdown

 Thread-first - threads the current expression via `->`

 Unthread - unthreads the current expression.
-TODO: this only works with `->>`

 Extract-fn - extracts the current expression and replaces it with a call to it.